Moscow Peace Treaty

 The Moscow Peace Treaty was signed by Finland and the Soviet Union on 12 March 1940, and the ratifications were exchanged on 21 March.
 It marked the end of the 105-day Winter War, upon which Finland ceded border areas to the Soviet Union.
 The treaty was signed by Vyacheslav Molotov, Andrei Zhdanov and Aleksandr Vasilevsky for the Soviet Union, and Risto Ryti, Juho Kusti Paasikivi, Rudolf Walden and Väinö Voionmaa for Finland.
 The terms of the treaty were not reversed after the dissolution of the Soviet Union.
 The Karelian question refers to the debate within Finland over the possible reacquisition of this ceded territory.

 Background

-On 29 January 1940, Molotov put an end to the puppet Terijoki Government and recognized the Ryti–Tanner government as the legal government of Finland, informing it that the Soviet Union was willing to negotiate peace.
+The Winter War began on 30 November 1939 with the Soviet invasion of Finland.
+On 29 January 1940, Soviet Minister of Foreign Affairs Vyacheslav Molotov put an end to the puppet Terijoki Government and recognized the Ryti–Tanner government as the legal government of Finland, informing it that the Soviet Union was willing to negotiate peace.
 The Finnish government received the first tentative peace conditions from the Soviet Union (through Stockholm) two days later.
 The Soviets made larger claims than they had before the war started.
 The demands were for Finland to cede the Karelian Isthmus, including the city of Viipuri, and Finland's shore of Lake Ladoga.
 The Hanko Peninsula was to be leased to the Soviet Union for 30 years.